-- The skills and knowledge you possess related to the position are considerable qualifications to help you get the position desired.
-In order to advertise yourself in the best manner possible, you should know in advance exactly what qualifications the employer is seeking.
-With displays of special technical knowledge the applicant is able to impress the potential employer than with general answers.
-This will be critical when the topic of potential salary is to be discussed.
+- Your skills and knowledge related to the position are considerable qualifications that can help you get the desired position.
+In order to advertise yourself in the best way, you should know in advance what qualifications the employer is seeking for.
+It is more likely that the applicant can impress the potential employer by showing special technical knowledge than with general answers.
+This last aspect will be critical when the potential salary is discussed.

-- Learn as much about the potential employer as possible.
+- Learn as much as you can about the potential employer.
 Go over their homepage.
 Try to find out as much information on the company and their branch as possible.
-It is not necessary to learn everything by heart, even less so to start listing everything about the company in a job interview, but it is important to give the impression that you are well prepared and well informed about the company being applied to.
+It is not necessary to learn everything by heart, even less so to start listing everything about the company in a job interview, but it is important to give the impression that you are well prepared and informed about the targeted company or institution.

 - You have to know about the world around you to be able to present appropriately!

 - Please read books and articles regarding the generic job interview questions; not to learn generic answers by heart but rather to be prepared for the type of questions that will be asked.
-Doing this will minimize the risk that a question might be asked that where no good answer could be given, but with proper preparation this embarrassing situation could be avoided.
-For more literature on the subject feel free to stop by the Careerbüro Job&Weg.
-(Literature predominantly in German)
+Doing this will minimize the risk of finding yourself in an embarrassing situation where you don't feel prepared to provide a good answer, or where you are unsure how a specific question should be addressed.

 During the Interview

 Job interviews can proceed quite differently.
-No one job interview is he same as another: the length, the number of interviewers, as well as the type an content of the conversations can vary greatly.
+No one job interview is the same as another: the length, the number of interviewers, as well as the type and content of the conversations can vary greatly.

-At the end of the interview the question, "Do you have any questions for us? "is soften asked.
-Here you can take the opportunity to show your interest and motivation by asking an interesting question.
-Think of an appropriate and interesting question to ask at the very end as statements such as, "You've answered all my questions" does not go over very well.
+At the end of the interview the question, "Do you have any questions for us?", is often asked.
+Here you can take the opportunity to show your interest and motivation by asking a relevant question.
+Think of an appropriate and interesting question to ask at the very end.
+Please consider that statements such as, "You've answered all my questions", do not usually go very well.